Tropical curves in sandpile models: Discussion

-\section{Acknowledgments}
+\subsection{Acknowledgments}

+We thank Andrea Sportiello for sharing his insights on perturbative regimes of the Abelian sandpile model which was the starting point of our work.
+We also thank Grigory Mikhalkin, who encouraged us and gave a lot of advice about this paper.

-We would like to thank Grigory Mikhalkin who introduced us the beautiful pictures in sandpile models, we thank Andrea Sportiello who came to Misha's talk in Paris and enlightened for us some aspects of the model.
-Also we thank Misha Khristoforov and Sergey Lanzat who participated on the initial state of this project, when we had nothing except the computer simulation and pictures.
-Ilia Zharkov, Ilia Itenberg, Kristin Shaw, Max Karev and Pavol \v Severa encouraged us and asked us a lot of questions.
-And not all of these questions found their solutions here, but we are going to answer them in subsequent papers.
+Also, we thank Misha Khristoforov and Sergey Lanzat who participated in the initial state of this project, when we had nothing except the computer simulation and pictures.
+Ilia Zharkov, Ilia Itenberg, Kristin Shaw, Max Karev, Lionel Levine, Ernesto Lupercio, Pavol \v Severa, Yulieth Prieto, and Michael Polyak asked us a lot of questions; not all of these questions found their answers here, but we are going to treat them in subsequent papers.